 Before we continue, I'd like to give my idea of what the actual job of a presales professional entails.
 While we can talk about presentations, architectural overviews, customer requirements, demos, proof of concepts, RFI/RFPs, etc., what it really boils down to is a very simple concept:

 Overcome the customer's technical objections to your product or solution....

 Everything that you do, all of the activities, processes and work, is simply to overcome objections.
 Pricing, contract, and financing are someone else's issues, they might be equally important objections, but usually if you've overcome all of the technical objections the rest of it is greatly simplified.

-As a presales professional, you need to find out who is judging the technical merits of your solution and overcome any objections that he or she may have.
+As a presales professional or even a sales rep, you need to find out who is judging the merits of your solution and overcome any objections that he or she may have.
 As introductions are being made, pay attention to how people introduce themselves and how others around them react.
 As your sales rep makes the preliminary overview of why you are here, your company's understanding of their needs and requirements, watch the people around the room, especially if anyone asks questions.
 As you begin your presentation, engage each person (with your eyes) to see their reaction to what you are saying.

 Usually in the 1st 5 minutes or so, you can identify who everyone is paying attention to in order to catch their reaction to your discussion.
 Either they've stated misgivings or their prejudices before the meeting or they are the technical expert in the organization that has responsibility for your offerings.
 Once you identify the person, be sure to answer their questions, you should be able to figure out what their objections are and work to resolve those objections during the meeting.